 If it is convenient for you to pay by credit card, we can make arrangements to do so

-Our firm policy is to send out statements monthly, so you are always informed of the extent of your legal fees and expenses with the exception of contingency arrangements
+Our firm policy is to send out statements monthly, and for larger matters a legal budget can be prepared, so you are always informed of the extent of your legal fees and expenses with the exception of contingency arrangements

 Additionally, our accounts are due on receipt of your invoice, and interest will accrue on the unpaid balance after 30 days